 Indeed the dress code here is enforced so no sandals, flip flops, or Birkenstock (Only fully covered shoes for gentlemen). additionally no sleeveless T-shirts for Gentlemen.

 Moreover please don’t show up with backpacks or luggage.
-This is a very high-end Bangkok nightlife event in Bangkok so dress to impress!
+This is one of the high-end spots in Bangkok so dress to impress!

 The dancing finishes at midnight but you can follow the crowd across the street to the afterparty at the Havana Social Club.
 DJ Ploy is the DJ there on Wednesday nights.
 If you have trouble finding Havana just ask a local or look for the hidden entrance with the phone booth.